GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Introduction

-First, most existing methods rank all neurons within a shared space, implicitly assuming uniform comparability across neurons.
-Given that neurons differ in distribution sensitivity, distribution-sensitive neurons that strongly activate on calibration inputs can dominate the ranking and suppress distribution-robust neurons that are broadly important across tasks, leading to systematic over-pruning of neurons critical for out-of-distribution generalization, which we term cross-behavior ranking interference.

-Second, existing methods apply activation-based metrics uniformly to all neurons, implicitly assuming activation signals are equally reliable.
-However, among distribution-sensitive neurons, those that activate infrequently on the calibration set receive insufficient activation signal for accurate fine-grained ranking, which we term local ranking distortion.
+Prior studies~\cite{bandari2024c4optimal,ji2025beware} show that calibration data selection can dominate method-level differences at high sparsity.
+This has motivated a largely data-centric line of remedies that reduce calibration bias by improving the calibration set through careful selection~\cite{ji2025beware} or iterative augmentation~\cite{wu2026iterative}.
+A recent exception, FANG~\cite{yu2025fang}, instead acts at the mechanism level.
+It clusters neurons into functional groups by the semantic context they process and computes a fairer importance score by up-weighting the function-relevant tokens.
+However, this grouping and weighting are derived from a single calibration distribution, and may not reflect how a neuron's importance behaves across distributions.

+We therefore directly examine how neuron importance rankings vary across calibration distributions (Fig.~\ref{fig:fig1}).
+We find that the cross-distribution behavior of neurons is highly heterogeneous: some retain similar importance rank across distributions, whereas others drift substantially (Fig.~\ref{fig:fig1}a).
+Moreover, functional modules formed from a single calibration set are only weakly consistent across distributions (Fig.~\ref{fig:fig1}b).

+This heterogeneity is problematic for existing methods.
+When neurons of different distribution sensitivity are compared in a shared ranking space, calibration-specific neurons can dominate and suppress more broadly useful ones, causing cross-behavior ranking interference.
+Additionally, distribution-sensitive neurons that receive insufficient signal from the current calibration set may be ranked unreliably, leading to local ranking distortion.

-Motivated by these findings, we propose GPrune-LLM, a generalization-aware structured pruning framework that explicitly accounts for neuron differences in cross-distribution behavior to reduce calibration bias.
-To mitigate cross-behavior ranking interference, we first partition FFN neurons into behavior-consistent modules by jointly modeling neuron parameter similarity and cross-dataset rank drift.
-This confines ranking competition to neurons with compatible distribution sensitivity.
-Building on these modules, we evaluate the reliability of activation-based importance metrics per module using each module's distribution sensitivity and score magnitude.
-We then adapt importance metrics based on metric reliability to resolve local ranking distortion, with module-wise sparsity learned adaptively under a global budget.
+To address these issues, we propose GPrune-LLM, a structured pruning framework that reduces calibration bias by explicitly exploiting the cross-distribution behavior of neurons to restructure importance comparison into fair local ranking spaces.
+Specifically, we partition neurons into behavior-consistent modules by jointly considering general parameter similarity with observable cross-dataset rank drift.
+This ensures a fairer ranking competition among neurons, mitigating cross-behavior ranking interference.
+We then identify modules whose ranking is unreliable under the current calibration distribution and route each to the distribution whose local ranking is more stable, mitigating local ranking distortion.
+Finally, we adaptively learn per-module sparsity under a global budget, guided by cross-distribution supervision.